An unauthorized or unannounced departure; absence without permission.

-- ‘the caretaker had taken French leave’
+- ‘he seems to have taken French leave’

 - ‘I wouldn't get too worked up about this, you might have to take French leave to sort it out.’